yosemitebandit/setbot/readme.md

   * load the weights and train some more..
 * train on rotated / mis-scaled cards or fix the input rotation issue -- seems fixed if each dealt card has a slight ccw rotation..
-* consider training on larger images (having issue with color / shading sometimes) -- struggles with 1 striped diamond vs three
-* on batching -- could try your generator examples for longer.. could also just run `model.fit` with self-made batches
 * something's not right -- `batch_size = 100` and `samples_per_epoch = 1000`
 does not converge in `cnn_with_generator` but if I use 10x more `samples_per_epoch` I do get convergence..should I go back to vanilla tensorflow?